-Public health includes jobs such as sanitarian, public health engineer and public health epidemiologist.
+Examples of public health jobs include sanitarian, public health engineer and public health epidemiologist.

 Any college hours or degree must be from a school accredited by one of the following regional accrediting bodies: the Middle States Commission on Higher Education; the New England Commission of Higher Education; the Higher Learning Commission; the Northwest Commission on Colleges and Universities; the Southern Association of Colleges and Schools; and the Western Association of Schools and Colleges.

 To administer small and less complex statewide health or social service program(s).

 May provide functional supervision in accordance with the Civil Service Allocation Criteria Memo.